How to make the most of your 5 days in Seville

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-5 Days in Seville Itinerary Notes
+5 days in Seville itinerary notes

 Seville is often considered to be the most beautiful city in southern Spain.
 Its beauty is in not only the gorgeous buildings and its long history but also in the fact that the city is fairly small, which makes it easy enough to walk between tourist attractions.

-🔆 Seville’s climate and siesta culture should both be taken into account when planning a trip.
+🔆 Seville’s climate and siesta culture should both be taken into account when planning your trip.
 It is always worth checking the opening hours for the places you want to visit as there is little conformity between attractions or between seasons.
-Many places will close during the afternoon and then reopen in the evening.
+Many places will close during the afternoon siesta and then reopen in the evening.

 🎟 Seville is a very popular destination for tourists and as such it is always recommended to book tickets to the main attractions in advance.
 If you don’t, you risk missing out or spending a long time waiting in line for the potential of a last minute ticket.